jbernardis/pytivo-video-mgr2/vidmgr/README.txt

 subtending .meta directory, its contents - notably the description field will be shown on the display above the thumbnail.

+Vidmgr ALSO will show artwork for physical shares, virtual shares and virtual directories created within virtual shares.
+For physical shares, place a file named "share.jpg" in the root directory of the share.
+For virtual shares and for the virtual directories within them, jpg files are placed under the vidmgr directory in a subdirectory names "artwork".
+The actual file names are based on the Share name and/or the metadata values that are used to group them.
+Because metadata can basically contain anything, including characters that are not permissible in file names, there is some processing that goes on to make sure the file names are valid.
+It's pretty straight-forward, but to find out EXACTLY what filename vidmgr is looking for, run BuildCache.py with the verbose option ("python BuildCache.py -v") and it will show you, for EVERY virtual share and metadata value it finds what filename it is looking for.
+After you learn the algorithm, you shouldn't need to do this anymore, but it's there just in case.

 For dvdvideo shares, vidmgr is totally dependent on accurate metadata.
 Metadata (and thumbnails) all belong in the directory containing the VIDEO_TS directory or in a subtending .meta directory.
 Metadata is processed as follows.  default.txt contains the DVD metadata.  __Txx.mpg.txt contains the metadata for title xx.
 The